pgaljan/productPlanner/README.md

 # FAQ

 ### 1. **What is Structure Planner?**
-Structure Planner is a simple yet powerful, 4-tier project planning tool designed for agile, small teams (two-pizza teams).
-It helps with early project phase ideation, cost sizing, and task visualization, supporting up to 12 workstreams in an Excel-based format.
+Structure Planner is a simple yet powerful, 4-tier project planning tool designed for agile, small teams.
+It helps with early project phase ideation, cost sizing, and task visualization, supporting up to 12 workstreams, giving rich, real-time visual feedback to the author.
 It is designed to handle different time periods and works without macros (VB- and PowerQuery-free).

 ---